AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

+   * Decide which projects are important enough for a more formal change process.
-   Use pull requests for more important projects which should not be broken.
+   * Use pull requests for these projects which should not be broken.

 Testing
 ~~~~~~~